EU Boosts Solar Energy Targets by 87% but Falls Short of Industry Potential

 Credit: Pixabay

-member states are ramping up their reliance on renewable energy sources, with a significant surge in energy targets averaging an 87% increase.
-However, concerns arise as grid infrastructure and flexibility planning fall short of aligning with these ambitious renewable energy goals, potentially jeopardizing the energy transition process.
+member states are ramping up their reliance on renewable energy sources, with a significant surge in solar energy targets averaging an 87% increase.
+However, concerns arise as grid and flexibility planning fall short of aligning with these ambitious renewable energy goals, potentially jeopardizing the energy transition process.

 Jonathan Bonadio, Senior Policy Advisor at SolarPower , emphasized the importance of synchronizing energy system planning with renewable energy targets, stating, “Europe risks putting the cart before the horse.
 Energy system planning needs to be in sync with energy generation targets.
 Without proper energy system planning, solar projects will be held up, solar energy will be wasted, and the business case of solar will be undermined.”